-Assume you have the same debit card with another advertiser that sells counterfeit items.
-Your account may be suspended if Google discovers that it is associated with unethical advertising.
+Assume you have the same debit card as another advertiser that sells counterfeit items.
+Your account may be suspended if Google discovers it is associated with unethical advertising.

-The billing name in your Google Ads account should match the card holder name on the payment card.
-Suspension could be caused by a conflict between your Google billing details and your bank’s information.
+The billing name in your Google Ads account should match the cardholder name on the payment card.
+The suspension reason could be a conflict between your Google billing details and your bank’s information.

 The credit card address doesn’t match the address in your account

 When using a company credit card, you must enter the official company address and zip code into the account.
-If you’re using a personal credit card, you’ll need to enter your personal information into your billing address.
+If you’re using a personal credit card, you must enter your personal information into your billing address.

-If you do not pay your advertising costs on time, your account will be stopped until you do so.
-Consider and review any previous Google accounts you may have had: Google Merchant Accounts, YouTube, AdSense, etc. In this case, however, you’ll receive a different message that says, “Your service has been suspended due to unpaid invoices”.
+If you do not pay your advertising costs on time, your account will stop running until you do so.
+Consider and review any previous Google accounts you may have had: Google Merchant Center, YouTube, AdSense, etc. In this case, however, you’ll receive a different message, “Your service has been suspended due to unpaid invoices”.

 You must pay the outstanding balance, contact Google support at [email protected], and provide evidence of payment.
-Alternatively, you wait a few days after making the payment, and the account will be automatically restored once they receive it.
+Alternatively, you wait a few days after making the payment, and they will automatically restore the account once they receive it.

 Review Google Ads policies to identify the problem

 When reactivating a suspended Google Ads account, it’s important to review the Google Ads policies to understand the reason for the suspension and ensure that you are fully aware of the guidelines going forward.
-The Google Ads policies cover a wide range of topics, including payment, ad content, and landing pages, among others.
+The Google Ads policies cover a wide range of topics, including payment, ad content, and landing pages.

 Here are a few things to keep in mind when reviewing the policies:

-- Read the relevant policy: Make sure to read the specific policy that led to your account suspension.
+- Read the relevant policy: The specific policy led to your account suspension.
 Google Ads provides a list of policies that can result in suspension, so it should be easy to find the one that applies to your case.

-- Pay attention to details: The policies are detailed and can be lengthy, so make sure to pay close attention to all the requirements and restrictions.
+- Pay attention to details: The detailed policy can be lengthy, so pay close attention to all the requirements and restrictions.

 - Understand the consequences: It’s important to understand the consequences of violating the policies, including account suspension or termination.

-- Make changes: If necessary, make any changes to your account, campaigns, or ads to ensure that you are following the policies going forward.
+- Make changes: If necessary, make any changes to your account, campaigns, or ads to ensure that you follow the policies going forward.